-I thank Hon, Namugga and I want to report that her complaint has about four areas.
-However, I would like to inform the House that we are not adamant as a ministry.
+I thank Hon, Namugga and I want to report that her complaint has about four areas but I want to inform the House that we are not adamant as a ministry.
 For that person to be moved to the embassy was the work of the ministry.